-How to Migrate to an SaaS Business Model: All-in-one Guide
+Migrating to the Cloud: How to Migrate to SaaS Business Model?

 Reading time: 16 min

 Cloud migration is a profitable investment for a modern enterprise.
-Moving a company's IT infrastructure to virtual server capacity is a lot like physically moving to a new office except that, instead of boxes, you have to pack data, applications and IT processes.
-Such relocation requires careful preparation and precise execution but, just like a move, the result is a completely new workspace.
-Rest assured though because we’re sure you'll love it.
+Moving a company’s IT infrastructure to virtual server capacity is a lot like physically moving to a new office except that, instead of boxes, you have to pack data, applications, and IT processes.
+Such relocation requires careful preparation and precise execution, but the result is a completely new workspace.
+Rest assured though because we’re sure you’ll love it.
 Cloud benefits include lower hardware and software costs, business process automation, and more.
 Learn from this article why and how to successfully move to the cloud.

 Statistics validate the benefits of this choice.
 In 2020, the e-commerce company, Alibaba, set a sales record on November 11, all thanks to cloud technologies.
-That day the peak number of orders per second was 583 and, by the end of the sale their total number exceeded 2 billion.
-It’s hard to find a physical server that is able to handle so many requests.
+That day the peak number of orders per second was 583 and, by the end of the sale, their total number exceeded 2 billion.
+It’s hard to find a physical server that can handle so many requests.
 Yet the cloud server managed such an amount effortlessly, bringing participating companies a profit of $38 billion.

-Moving to the cloud is worthwhile for smaller companies too.
-Cloud space cuts costs for hardware, electricity, IT staff and software because, virtual data centers operate without occupying office space.
-SaaS is perfect for small e-commerce companies and works very well for companies implementing subscriptions models.
+Migrating is worthwhile for smaller companies too.
+Cloud space cuts cost for hardware, electricity, IT staff, and software because virtual data centers operate without occupying office space.
+SaaS is perfect for small e-commerce companies and works very well for companies implementing subscription models.

 - Disaster recovery system.
-Failures and cloud environment malfunctions are worked on immediately without user involvement.
+Failures and malfunctions are worked on immediately without user involvement.

 - Guaranteed access.
 Damaged cables are not a problem anymore – in case of trouble, the cloud architecture discreetly reconnects the user to a stable cloud.